7 things you didn't know about moving to Germany from the US - Earthrelo

 We know how expensive a healthcare system may become for US citizens.
 The US healthcare system was graded lower than Germany’s by the World Health Organization.
 What distinguishes Germany’s healthcare system from that of many other developed nations?
 Because Germany has a universal health coverage system, everyone can access medical care there.

 One of the most effective healthcare systems in the world is found in Germany.
 To begin residing in Germany, you must obtain health insurance from a public or private company.
 When you sign up for their healthcare system, you will receive an ID that you must present each time you visit a hospital or have a doctor’s appointment.
-Moving to Germany from America can help you prioritize your health.
+Moving to Germany from the US can help you prioritize your health.

 4. Start taking recycling seriously!